alexpetralia/mbta_django/README.md

 **5. Configure postgres and create your database**

-For this django web application to work, django requires certain postgres settings.
+For this django webapp to work, django requires certain postgres settings.
 They are:

 username: 'postgres'<br />
 password: 'password'<br />